 Growing Your DataOps Capabilities

-In this post, we introduced you to the DataOps Matrix, a handy framework for assessing your company’s DataOps maturity.
+In this post, we introduced you to the DataOps Assessment, a handy framework for assessing your company’s DataOps maturity.
 We explained why the factors of scalability and repeatability are the most important when evaluating your current DataOps practice, and designing future enhancements.
-Based on the Matrix, we examined the characteristics of each quadrant and their strengths and weaknesses.
+Based on the Assessment, we examined the characteristics of each quadrant and their strengths and weaknesses.

 We also discussed a broad definition for DataOps: Data Operations is the practice that controls the flow of data from source to value, with the goal of accelerating time to value.
 Its adoption is driven by three key trends: inter-company data collaboration, dataset growth, and the emergence of real-time data.